* This is the Professional Version. *

 In fixed drug eruptions, red plaques or blisters form at the same site each time a drug is taken; residual postinflammatory hyperpigmentation usually persists.
 Typical lesions occur on the face (especially the lips), hands, feet, and genitals.
 Typical inciting drugs include sulfonamides, tetracycline, NSAIDs, barbiturates, and carbamazepine.

-Common causes of focal hyperpigmentation include injury, inflammation, phytophotodermatitis, lentigines, melasma, café-au-lait macules, and acanthosis nigricans.
+Common causes of focal hyperpigmentation include injury, inflammation, phytophotodermatitis, lentigines, melasma, freckles, café-au-lait macules, and acanthosis nigricans.

 Common causes of widespread hyperpigmentation include melasma, drugs, cancers, and other systemic disorders.

-Test patients who have widespread hyperpigmentation not caused by drugs for primary biliary cirrhosis, hemochromatosis, and Addison disease.
+Test patients who have widespread hyperpigmentation not caused by drugs for primary biliary cholangitis, hemochromatosis, and Addison disease.

 Treat melasma initially with a combination of hydroquinone 2 to 4%, tretinoin 0.05 to 1%, and a class V to VII topical corticosteroid.